 - Do not tolerate racism.
 Implement HR policies that outline how to report and deal with racism within your organisation and apply the policy.

 - Employ Aboriginal staff.
 If you run a business, break common stereotypes by employing or training Aboriginal people.
 Spread the word about their achievements.
 Check out Blakworks if you need a starting point.

 - Give Aboriginal staff a say.
 Ensure that decision makers listen to, and consider, the voices of Aboriginal staff.
 This is a key demand of the Uluru Statement From the Heart.

 - Display an Acknowledgement of Country.
 Print it on sturdy cardboard paper and display it in every meeting room to get facilitators use it.
 (Here's a sample.)

 - Redirect budgets.
 Let budgets work for the communities you want to support or be allied with.
 You can redirect the 'Australia Day sale' budget to e.g. doing a campaign around NAIDOC Week instead.

-- Prepare information sheets.
-Many of your colleagues don’t know much about Aboriginal culture.
-It would be good to have information outlining the bare essentials one needs to know.
+- Train your staff in Aboriginal culture.
+Many of your colleagues might not know much about Aboriginal culture.
+Train them in the bare essentials or via cultural competency classes.
 The first 5 introductory emails I send to people joining my email list are a good start.